 Among the overwhelming selection of possible EDC knives on today’s market, the classic slip joint knife has gotten lost in the shuffle.
 Sadly, many people’s first knife uses anything but this simple, easy-to-use design for fear of being “bitten” by a blade without a mechanical lock.
 While grandpa may have never owned a smartphone, he certainly knew his way around knives, and there are plenty of reasons why he always kept a handy slip joint in his pocket.
 Uncle Sam may no longer be issuing folding knives to the majority of U.S. troops these days, but you can bet your challenge coin that the Joes at Anzio and Chosin had their trusty slip joint knife handy should the need arise, because sometimes, a Ka-Bar is overkill, even for a Marine.

-One of the best classic slip joint patterns available today is the Buck Stockman.
+One of the best classic slip joint patterns available today is the Buck 301 Stockman (not to be confused with Buck’s 371 Stockman).
 This American-made knife includes a 2.75-inch clip point blade, a two-inch spey blade, and a two-inch sheepsfoot blade, each made with 420HC steel and finished with Buck’s proprietary heat treatment in order to create a reasonably priced blade with next-level performance.
 The handle consists of two beautiful rosewood scales with brass pins and bolsters to complete the traditional look.
-Coming in at only 2.9 ounces and measuring 3.875 inches long, the Stockman creates minimal bulk while providing maximum performance.
-Whether you need an all-around blade capable of detail work, one designed for skinning and other sweeping cuts, or an edge capable of clean cuts without a sharpened tip, this knife does it all.
+Coming in at only 2.9 ounces and measuring 3.875 inches long, the 301 Stockman creates minimal bulk while providing maximum performance.
+Whether you need an all-around blade capable of detailed work, one designed for skinning and other sweeping cuts, or an edge capable of clean cuts without a sharpened tip, this knife does it all.
 Of course, it’s a Buck, which means it’s backed by a lifetime warranty and free sharpening service which make it one heck of a bargain.

-Combine the best of the old and new schools with the Benchmade Proper.
-This slip joint knife boasts a 2.82-inch clip point blade made of high-quality CPM-S30V stainless steel, giving it an excellent combination of edge retention, ease of sharpening, toughness, and corrosion resistance.
+Combine the best of the old and new schools with the Benchmade Proper 318.
+This slip joint knife boasts a 2.82-inch clip point blade made of high-quality CPM-S90V stainless steel, giving it an excellent combination of edge retention, ease of sharpening, toughness, and corrosion resistance.
 When closed, the Proper measures 3.85 inches long and weighs just 2.28 ounces.
-The canvas pattern Micarta handle and steel pins signal this design’s break with traditional aesthetics, yet the overall design stays true to the functionality that makes these slip joint knives an enduring element of American cutlery.
+The gray carbon fiber handle and steel pins signal this design’s break with traditional aesthetics, yet the overall design stays true to the functionality that makes slip joint knives an enduring element of American cutlery.
 As one might expect, this knife comes with Benchmade’s Lifetime Warranty, LifeSharp Service, and an eye-watering price tag.
 Quality doesn’t come cheap.

 Looking for a high-quality slip joint for everyday carry that no one will notice?
 Check out the Spyderco Dog Tag Folder, a knife that knows how to stay hidden until duty calls.
 This compact knife sports a 1.23-inch sheepsfoot blade made with high-quality CPM-S30V steel and Spyderco’s signature thumb hole.
 The blade comes with a straight, smooth edge and a full flat grind.
 The handle consists of a carbon fiber/G-1o laminate and measures only two inches long.
 It hosts a convenient hole for ball chains, making it easy to include in a wide variety of EDC setups.
 With an overall weight of only 0.9 ounces, the Dog Tag Folder may just be the ultimate backup knife on the market today.
 While it may still be a bit pricey, it won’t nuke your budget — at least, not completely.